SamChou19815/website/packages/samlang/docs/classes-types.md

 quoted by double-quotes, like `"Hello World!"`.
 The `bool` types has two possible values: `true` and `false`.

-SAMLANG enables you to use these primitive types to construct more complex types.
+samlang enables you to use these primitive types to construct more complex types.
 You can also have tuple types like `[int, bool, string]` and function types like `((int) -> int, int) -> int`.

-You may want to have some named tuple so that the code is more readable.
-SAMLANG allows that by letting you create an object class module.
+You may want to have some named tuple so that the code is more readable. samlang allows that by letting you create an object class.

 ## Object Class Module